Bjørn Maars Johnsen: AZ Alkmaar

 After a great season at ADO Den Haag, Johnsen transferred to AZ Alkmaar in 2018.
 His performance was substandard leading to a half-year loan spell at Rosenborg BK.

 Ulsan Hyundai

 On 6 January 2020, Johnsen signed a three-year contract with K League side Ulsan Hyundai.

 CF Montreal

 On 3 February 2021, Johnsen signed with MLS club CF Montreal.

 FC Seoul

 On 22 July 2023, Johnsen signed with K League team FC Seoul.

 Torpedo Kutaisi

 On 24 January 2024, Johnsen joined Georgian club Torpedo Kutaisi on a 1+1 deal.
 He opened his goalscoring account with a brace in a 4–1 win over Samtredia.
 From the outset Johnsen became a top goalscorer of both Torpedo and the Erovnuli Liga season, at one point scoring in seven consecutive matches.
 He netted against all nine teams and at the end claimed the Erovnuli Liga Forward of the Year award.
 Johnsen was also named in Team of the Season at an annual ceremony held by the Georgian Football Federation.

+In 2025, Johnsen became the league goalscorer for the second time.
+Besides, he received the Forward of the Year and Player of the Year awards from the Erovnuli Liga.

+Al Wehda

+On 16 January 2026, Saudi First Division club Al Wehda announced the signing of Johnsen.